linuxserver/docker-project-template/docker/READMETEMPLATE.md

 The [LinuxServer.io][linuxserverurl] team brings you another container release featuring easy user mapping.

+This image is based on alpine linux with s6 overlay.

 # <image-name>

 Provide a short, concise description of the application.
 No more than two SHORT paragraphs.
 Link to sources where possible and include an image illustrating your point if necessary.
 Point users to the original applications website, as that's the best place to get support - not here.